ctrl-alt-del/devenv/README.md

 Once the installation file is downloaded, install it under /c/usr/bin/git or whatever directory you chose.
 Don't worry about the configuration choices available during the installation process, it would be fine to just keep them in default.

 ### Git on Mac

-Mac should have Git by default.
+Git should've come with Mac by default.
 You can verify your git version by opening your terminal and running:
 ```sh
 git --version
 ```